 Louisburg, Kansas was established during the American Revolution and is known as a major site of African-American racial justice and equality struggles throughout the 20th century.
 The small town is home to a large number of family-friendly attractions, including the Cedar Cove Feline Conservatory and Sanctuary, which houses Siberian and Bengal tigers, and the Powell Observatory, which hosts public astronomical observation events.
-It is the home of Louisburg College, the United States’ oldest private two-year college, established in 1857, and more than 100 buildings listed on the National Register of Historic Places.
 The Louisburg Cider Mill also offers an annual fall festival, featuring a pumpkin patch, corn maze, and street fair.

 Lucas is a small farming community that has become known as the “Grassroots Art Capital of Kansas” for attractions such as the unique Garden of Eden log cabin and sculpture garden, constructed by Civil War veteran Samuel Perry Dinsmoor in 1907 and listed on the National Register of Historic Places.
 Nearby, Miller’s Park showcases miniature replicas of mountains, businesses, and churches constructed by Roy and Clara Miller in the mid-20th century, while Bowl Plaza showcases a flashy public restroom designed by local professional artists that was named the second-best public restroom in America in 2014.
 Other attractions include the Grassroots Art Center, which showcases exhibitions by self-taught artists, and the unique World’s Largest Collection of the World's Smallest Versions of the World's Largest Things Museum.